endevver/mt-plugin-content-wizard/README.md

 wizard are a few properties:

 * `label` - a friendly name for the wizard.
+* `role` - optionally include a comma-separated list of Roles with permission to use a specific wizard.
 * `asset_output_template` - specify a template module to be used to output your structured content asset when inserted into an Entry or Page.
 Either a template identifier or template name are valid here.